Partner & Notary Public

-Rachael Grabovic is an accredited Wills & Estates specialist with extensive experience as a lawyer in the areas of wills, estate planning, trusts and estate litigation.
+Rachael Grabovic is an accredited Wills, Trusts & Estates specialist with extensive experience as a lawyer in the areas of wills, estate planning, trusts and estate litigation.

 - Working with the taxation and commercial team in the regular review of the succession issues of family businesses to implement strategies to achieve their lifetime and testamentary objectives.

-- Working with high net worth clients in the establishment of Private Ancillary Funds and the drafting of charitable foundations in their Will.
+- Working with high-net-worth clients in the establishment of Private Ancillary Funds and the drafting of charitable foundations in their Wills.

-- Estate planning advice which involves a complete review of both personal and financial circumstances (family trusts, businesses corporations, overseas assets etc) followed by the implementation of strategies tailored to reflect testamentary objectives.
+- Estate planning advice which involves a complete review of both personal and financial circumstances (family trusts, businesses, corporations, shareholder and unitholder agreements, overseas assets etc) followed by the implementation of strategies tailored to reflect testamentary objectives.

 - Drafting and advising on Wills ranging from simple to complex (including those incorporating testamentary discretionary trusts).